 The last mile transport has a severe environmental impact.
 The cost of individual transport is unproportional high and we all have to reduce our home deliveries.

 Our product is very light which reduces the impact on the environment substantially, yet we are not satisfied.
-Therefore, we compensate all our emissions that are caused by the home delivery.
+Therefore, we compensate all our emissions that are caused by the home delivery and avoid wasteful plastic filling material.
+Our parcels are only made of cardboard.

 There is a lot we still want to learn and one of our main goals for 2020 is to find a strong project that has an impact on the environment, education or health.
 If you know about a project that has a strong impact please write us!